gtank/sweettooth/README.md

-Gingertooth
+Sweettooth
 -----------

-Gingertooth provides support for voice recognition via bluetooth headset for Android.
+Sweettooth provides support for voice recognition via bluetooth headset for Android.
 It supports both Gingerbread and the current (Jelly Bean) Bluetooth API.
 The Gingerbread functionality calls the then-private BluetoothHeadset class, and consequently is much different than the current